Sunrise, Florida

-Sunrise is a city in central-western Broward County, Florida, United States, and is a principal city of the Miami metropolitan area.
-As of the 2020 census, the city had a total population of 97,335.
+Sunrise is a city in central-western Broward County, Florida, United States, and is a principal city located in the Miami metropolitan area.
+The population was 100,128 at the time of the 2024 census.

-Sunrise was incorporated in 1961 and founded by Norman Johnson, a developer whose Upside-Down House attracted buyers to what was then a remote area.

 History

 Early history

 In 1960, Iowa-born developer Norman Johnson paid $9 million for 2,650 acres of land in southwestern Broward County.
 By 1961, this community of 1.75 square miles—which Johnson named Sunrise Golf Village—had fewer than 350 residents.

 It has been reported that the community was to be named Sunset Village—but this did not occur because of objections from residents who felt that "sunset" was too final.
-(Originally called "Sunset," the name did not sit well with the retirees whom developers wanted to attract, so a change was made to "Sunrise.")

-Johnson and F. E. Dykstra developed and built an "upside-down house" to lure prospective property buyers.
+Originally called "Sunset," the name did not sit well with the retirees whom developers wanted to attract, so a change was made to "Sunrise."
+Mr. Johnson and fellow developer, F.E.
+Dykstra developed and built an "upside-down house" to lure prospective property buyers.
 The home was completely furnished, and the carport featured an upside-down automobile.
 Public interest was aroused through numerous news stories—including a feature in Life magazine.
 The structure became a national attraction that drew thousands to the Village.
 People came to stand on the ceiling—and many stayed to make their home in the community.

 In 1961, Norman Johnson was appointed by Governor C. Farris Bryant as the first Mayor of Sunrise Golf Village.

 According to "City of Sunrise Golf Village," a booklet produced by the City in 1969: "On January 10, 1967, (a date called for by City Charter) Sunrise Golf Village emerged from a developer's operation into a free city under complete control of its residents.
 Also, on this auspicious date, the City elected a Mayor and seven Councilmen to four-year terms of office.
 The City of Sunrise Golf Village which comprises 3 1/2 square miles, has no air pollution or drainage problems, all paved streets, and street lighting throughout the entire City."

-That first elected mayor was John Lomelo Jr.—a former Miami nightclub owner who was drawn to Sunrise Golf Village by the Upside-Down House.
+That first elected mayor was John Lomelo Jr., a former Miami nightclub owner who was drawn to Sunrise Golf Village by the Upside-Down House.